 This level is suited to the more experienced driver who participates in some form of competitive driving, and it may include pair driving.
 The prerequisites for this level are successful completion of Level I and the Road Driving Assessment, followed by additional driving instruction/experience.
 Typical drivers at this level will be able to drive an unfamiliar horse, work competently in a driving environment with some responsibility, drive competently in company and perhaps in competition, and look after a group of horses/ponies competently and maintain them over a period of time both in work and at rest.

 The highest recognition offered, this level requires demonstration of horsemanship and driving ability, continuing with unit-based competence.
-In order to achieve a full certificate for Level III, a candidate must complete all the compulsory Units, 1,2,3, plus any one of the optional Units 4,5, or 6.
+In order to achieve a full certificate for Level III, a candidate must complete all the Compulsory Units, 1, 2, and 3, plus any one of the Optional Units 4, 5 or 6.
 Candidates will receive credit for all units they complete successfully.

 Level III’s Compulsory Units:

 Any one Unit is required for the full certificate:

 Candidates are encouraged to talk about what they are doing (and why) when doing the practical activities.
 With some practice everything can be covered with minimal questioning by the Evaluator.
 Remember Evaluators are not examining your depth of knowledge.
 They will only ask what’s on the syllabus.
 If you tell them everything they want to know, they won’t ask too many questions!
 The Evaluator is there to support you and to ensure you know what you are doing.
 They want you to pass.

 To register for the CAA Driver Proficiency testing at The National Drive, contact the CAA

 The Carriage Association of America